About the Index

 The MCI is published in partnership with the Partnership for Sustainable Textiles and WRAP UK, with GreenBiz Group as its lead media partner.
 Funding support was generously provided by C&A and Tchibo.
 The MCI is proudly affiliated with the World Benchmarking Alliance and Textile Exchange is a supporting organization to the Fashion Industry Charter for Climate Action.

 With our new Climate+ strategy, Textile Exchange is the driving force for urgent climate action on textile fiber and materials.
 By benchmarking the industry and providing actionable tools for improvement, Textile Exchange is pushing a race to the top.
 Join us.

-After an initial pilot in 2015, the Corporate Fiber & Materials Benchmark (CFMB) program is now in its fourth year.
-The program includes the Material Change Index as well as other products and services including sector analytics and insights, outcome and impact tracking (through our Materials Impact Dashboard) and in-person and virtual learning opportunities.
+After an initial pilot in 2015, the Corporate Fiber & Materials Benchmark (CFMB) program is now in its seventh year.
+Alongside the MCI, the program includes sector analytics and insights, outcome and impact tracking (through our Materials Impact Dashboard) and in-person and bench-learning opportunities.

 The bigger picture